 - Privacy and Sensitivity — High (depending on the product).
-Business-wise, this data is usually multi-tenant based, so leakage would expose the organization to the type of data enrichment you handle.
+Business-wise, this data is usually multi-tenant based.
+Hence, any kind of leakage can expose the organization to the type of data enrichment you handle.
 In cases of cybersecurity or cloud solutions, for example, this could be very sensitive.

 - Compliance –

-1. From SOC2 aspects (and similar) PII should be handled sensitively and your customers should have control over who gets to see what.
-RBAC and ABAC concepts as well as granular permissions and policies should be used to make sure that only authorized personas can see the different types of data.
+a.
+From the SOC2 aspect, (and similar) PII should be handled carefully and your customers should have control over who gets to see what.
+RBAC and ABAC concepts, as well as granular permissions and policies, should be used to make sure that only authorized personas can access the different types of data.

-2. From GDPR aspects, almost all seven core principles should apply, including “Data Minimization”, “Accuracy” and others.
+b.
+From the GDPR aspect, almost all seven core principles should apply, including “Data Minimization”, “Accuracy”, and others.